 Quercus The online teaching and learning system where you will find your course homepages (including course materials, syllabi, announcements, and grades) and other resources.
 For STA130, you'll go to the course page on Quercus to access the following: Course materials (videos, slides, class recordings, syllabus, office hour schedule, etc.) Graded discussion forums Links through which you can submit problem sets, projects, etc. Important announcements about the course Piazza Piazza is a free Q&A platform which is used in many courses.
 In this course, you'll use Piazza to post questions about course content or logistics (see "Getting your questions answered" for more guidance on how to join and use Piazza).
-There is a tab on Quercus or this direct link .
-For STA130, all questions about course logistics and content should be posted on Piazza (see "Getting your questions answered" section for clarification). utoronto email address We will sometimes send important emails to your utoronto email account.
-It is important that you check this account regularly to ensure you don't miss important information.
-Make sure you use this email when setting up Zoom to join classes.
-R / RStudio / Jupyterhub Free software for statistical computing.
+There is a tab on Quercus or this direct link.
+For STA130, all questions about course logistics and content should be posted on Piazza (see "Getting your questions answered" section for clarification). utoronto We will sometimes send important emails to your utoronto email account.
+It is email address important that you check this account regularly to ensure you don't miss important information.
+Make sure you use this email when creating your free RStudio Cloud account and joining our course workspace as well as setting up Zoom to join classes.
+R / RStudio / RStudio Cloud Free software for statistical computing.
 In this course, you'll learn to use R to produce visualizations, manipulate data, and conduct analyses.
-Jupyterhub allows you to work with this software without having to download anything to your computer.
+RStudio Cloud allows you to work with this software without having to download anything to your computer.
 This is where we will provide you with the tasks and data you will need to complete you weekly problem sets.
 No prior programming experience is assumed.
-Technically, RStudio is an integrated development environment (IDE) for R , and Jupyterhub is a University of Toronto server that allows students and faculty to access RStudio online.
-In this course we will probably refer to R, RStudio or Jupyterhub interchangeably.
-For STA130, you'll need to sign into Jupyterhub using your UofT credentials (utorid and password) and using a link provided to you by the instructors (on Quercus) to access and complete weekly problem sets.
-See the instructions on Quercus .
+Technically, RStudio is an integrated development environment (IDE) for R , and RStudio Cloud is the cloud-based version of the IDE that you access online.
+In this course we with probably refer to R, RStudio or RStudio Cloud interchangeably.
+For STA130, you'll join our class workspace on RStudio Cloud to access and complete weekly problem sets.
+See the instructions on Quercus.
 Zoom Zoom is a video conferencing tool.
 You will need to set it up with your utoronto email address.
+See the instructions on Quercus. address.
 See the instructions on Quercus.